Photosynthesis for Kids – Definition and How It Works

 Photosynthesis is an important process as all living beings depend on plants for food.
 Read on to learn why this process is so important!

-- It can be rightly called the backbone of our planet as it is the number one source of oxygen and without which it will not be possible for various life forms to survive on this planet.
+- It can be rightly called the backbone of our planet, as it is the number one source of oxygen, and without it, it would not be possible for various life forms to survive on this planet.

-- The carbon dioxide released by various organisms is used by plants use to make their food.
+- Plants use the carbon dioxide released by various organisms to make their food.
 This way, plants help in balancing the oxygen and carbon dioxide levels in the atmosphere.

 - It also contributes and represents a symbolic relationship between plants, animals, and humans.